 - Arrange your flower garden by placing leaf hexagons in the spaces.

-- Then, whip stitch all of the flowers and leaves together.
+- Then, whip stitch all of the flowers and leaves together along the fabric fold with small stitches.

 - This is the BEST part: Gently coax the seam allowances from the paper and remove the templates.
 The seams will remain open with a finger press until you set them with an iron.
 Since there are no basting threads to remove, it's faster -- and the paper pieces can be used again and again!